PacktPublishing/Hands-On-Simulation-Modeling-with-Python/README.md

 | 1        | Python 3.6 and above                | Windows, Mac OS X, and Linux       |

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book. [http://www.packtpub.com/sites/default/ files/downloads/9781838985097_ColorImages.pdf](Graphics Bundle Link).
+We also provide a PDF file that has color images of the screenshots/diagrams used in this book [http://www.packtpub.com/sites/default/files/downloads/9781838985097_ColorImages.pdf](Graphics Bundle Link).

 ### Related products <Other books you may enjoy>